I Heard the Bells on Christmas Day – guitar chords, melody and arrangement

 Try the following chords one at a time until you feel comfortable switching between them.
 These chords will be written above the melody in the next section.

-I Heard the Bells on Christmas Day guitar chords
+I Heard the Bells on Christmas Day chords post 1

 Here are some other resources on chords: